scho-to/NextJSTutorial/README.md

 ## Notes
 Not every section and project is done exactly the same way as Maximilian did in the course videos.

+## Modifications
+### Section 4
+Got rid of the EventSummary component and put the h2 header into the EventLogistics component.
+It was already there as imageAlt prop.

+I modified some css files.
+The EventSummary wasn't nice with all screen sizes, so I removed it completely.